limabravoecho-collab/enquerant/README.md

 ## The article lists

-`delm_miner/article_lists/` holds 1,183 article titles across 12 FISSN
+`delm_miner/article_lists/` holds 6,937 article titles across all 14 FISSN
 coordinates, one file per coordinate.
-Which tier an article belongs to is a classification decision, made once per list, by hand.
+Which tier an article belongs to is a classification decision made by the maker, per source list, with titles that fit more than one tier placed by hand.
 No classifier guesses.

-Tiers 4.1 (Reflexive Epistemics & Cultural Records) and 4.2 (Semiotic &
-Aesthetic Projections) appear in the FISSN registry but have no article list.
-That is deliberate, not an omission.
+A title listed in more than one file is mined once, into the first file by name.

 Add your own titles to any list and re-mine.
 Adding a subject is article titles plus a re-mine, never a hand-written record.